The Story

 ROOMS

-• ROOM Okuzashiki Room Ryokan Kurashiki has five rooms, all of them large and comfortable, and with unique interior de…
+• Okuzashiki Room ROOM Okuzashiki Room Ryokan Kurashiki has eight rooms in the main building, all large and comfortable, and with uniq…

-• ROOM Tatsumi Room This room boasts a unique design that makes it one of the most popular at Ryokan Kurashiki.
+• Tastumi Room ROOM Tastumi Room This room boasts a unique design that makes it one of the most popular at Ryokan Kurashiki.
 The…

-• RESIDENCE Omoya (Residence) Our New Private Residences – Stay as if you were living in historical district.
+• Omoya (Residence) RESIDENCE Omoya (Residence) Our New Private Residences – Stay as if you were living in historical district.

 Opened on D…

-• RESIDENCE Hanare (Residence) Our New Private Residences – Stay as if you were living in historical district.
+• Hanare (Residence) RESIDENCE Hanare (Residence) Our New Private Residences – Stay as if you were living in historical district.

 Opened on D…